MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-extensions.md

 ### Swapping Colors

 The "property" pointer was added in style version [1.3].
 This example shows a state that, when applied to a map element, will swap existing colors around.
-This only works for color properties (not numeric or string properties).
+This only works for color properties (not numeric or string properties), and it reads the property of the underlying entry (not of the state).

 ```json
     { "version": "1.*",